onap/dcaegen2/docs/sections/services/ves-hv/troubleshooting.rst

 Authorization related errors
 ----------------------------

-**WARNING: SSL/TLS authorization is a part of an experimental feature for ONAP Casablanca release and should be treated as unstable and subject to change in future releases.**
+**WARNING: SSL/TLS authorization is a part of an experimental feature for ONAP Dublin release and should be treated as unstable and subject to change in future releases.**
 **For more information, see** :ref:`ssl_tls_authorization`.

 **Key or trust store missing**